Medvedev91/timeto.me/README.md

 You must set a timer for each activity, like eating, working, reading, etc.

-**There is NO "stop" option!
-Once you complete one activity, you must set the timer for the next one, even if it is a " sleeping" activity.**
+**There is NO stop option!
+Once you complete one activity, you must start the timer for the next one, even for sleeping.

 In other words, to finish the current activity, you have to start the next one.